cocos2d/cocos2d-iphone-classic/README.md

 This version replaces V2.1 file by file.
 To install, download zip, and replace the entire $project/libs/cocos2d folder.
 **Disclaimer:**
-By overwriting, any user changes to the 2.1 API, will of course be lost.
+By replacing all cocos2d files, any user changes to the original 2.1 API, will of course be lost.

 Deprecation has not been removed.
 This will mainly be accelerometer and modalViewController.